-The Proficiency Assessment for Curricular Enhancement (PACE) project is designed to maintain a culture of assessment, self-assessment, and curricular improvement in the second language-learning process.
+The Proficiency Assessment for Curricular Enhancement (PACE) project was designed to maintain a culture of assessment, self-assessment, and curricular improvement in the second language-learning process.
 Funded by a grant from The Language Flagship, the PACE project at the University of Minnesota began on August 1, 2014 to assess language proficiency of students of Arabic, French, German, Korean, Portuguese, Russian, and Spanish.
-The project is currently in its fourth year.
+Data collection and funded curriculum projects were completed in 2018.

-The 2017-2018 academic year will build on the work of the past three years.
-The focus will be on analyzing and responding to student proficiency test data gathered from the previous academic years, but will not include new testing.
-The PACE project team will work closely with two other grant recipients who have been conducting parallel projects: Michigan State University (MSU) and the University of Utah (Utah).
+The 2018-2019 academic year builds on the work of the past four years.
+The focus is on analyzing and responding to student proficiency test data, along with student background and language use data.
+The PACE project team is working closely with two other grant recipients who have conducted parallel projects: Michigan State University (MSU) and the University of Utah (Utah), with the goal of merging our datasets to make them available to a larger group of researchers.

 Data analysis and research

-During the first three years of the grant, the three institutions have collected over 6000 proficiency ratings in speaking, listening, and reading, in nine language programs.
+During the first three years of the grant, the three institutions collected over 6000 proficiency ratings in speaking, listening, and reading, in nine language programs.
 Data from these three institutions will be combined to more effectively investigate significant factors that affect proficiency development at the post-secondary level.
-The PACE project team will meet with instructors and students throughout the year and will host two events with external experts to share best practices in proficiency research and data analysis.

 Collaborative Project: Advanced Speaking Proficiency

-In collaboration with MSU and Utah, the project will support the design and implementation of activities and pedagogical interventions for upper-division content courses in literature, culture, or linguistics that focus attention on speaking and will provide opportunities for students to develop proficiency beyond the Intermediate High level.
-Teaching Assistants (TAs) in Arabic, French, German and Spanish will join with instructors from the other two institutions and an external consultant to form a collaborative cohort that will meet throughout the year.
-Each TA will be mentored by a faculty member in conducting a content-focused course and will provide support in delivering the course over Spring 2018.
+During 2017-18, in collaboration with MSU and Utah, the project supported the design and implementation of activities and pedagogical interventions for upper-division content courses in literature, culture, or linguistics that focus attention on speaking and provide opportunities for students to develop proficiency beyond the Intermediate High level.
+Faculty and graduate students involved in the project are contributing essays to a volume in the CARLA Working Paper series, scheduled for publication in 2019.

 Professional Development for Language Instructors

-The PACE project will support a year-round program of professional development, including larger events with a focus on research, and a variety of smaller events.
-The project will also provide special support for the Russian program, including bringing in two consultants for workshops for the team of instructors.
+The PACE project continues to support a year-round program of professional development, including larger events with a focus on research, and a variety of smaller events.